-Uterine Papillary Serous Carcinoma - GYN Cancer
+Uterine Papillary Serous Carcinoma - Gynecological Cancer

 Healthy has been my lifestyle for as long as I can remember.
 I eat mostly fresh fruits, vegetables and fish.
 My exercise regimen has always been demanding and rewarding.

 During my yearly GYN check up in February of 2008, my vaginal ultrasound revealed my uterus had become thick.
 A follow up biopsy revealed uterine papillary serous carcinoma, "UPSC".
 After completing a radical hysterectomy, it was determined that I had stage IV cancer that had migrated to my liver and peritoneum.
 A follow up course of chemotherapy was prescribed.